 The fellows do not have formal laboratory responsibilities.
 All fellows are expected to develop a clinical research project during their first year based upon their specific interests and present this nationally and in written form.

 A program of significance will try to advance the field, and most of our faculty are involved in basic science and clinical research.
-Our faculty are involved in xenotransplantation, organ bioengineering, liver perfusion.
+Our faculty are involved in xenotransplantation, organ bioengineering, and liver perfusion.
 A brief overview of some of the on-going projects is including below:

 Dr. LaMattina’s lab has focused on organ bioengineering, including whole organ perfusion decellularization and recellularization.
 Early efforts at whole organ bioscaffold creation have recently been refined towards selective de-endothelialization of organs followed by re-endothelialization with human endothelium to create a hybrid construct to ameliorate the incompatibility between species.